-Nathan’s debut feature film score ‘Butterfly Kisses’ premiered at the 67th Berlin International Film Festival and won the Crystal Bear for Best Film.
-The jury described the film to be ‘propelled by the rhythm of its powerful soundtrack’ and Nathan’s score garnered critical acclaim in Peter Bradshaw’s review for the Guardian.
+Nathan’s debut feature film ‘Butterfly Kisses’ premiered at the 67th Berlin International Film Festival and won the Crystal Bear Prize for Best Film.
+The jury agreed that the film was ‘propelled by the rhythm of its powerful soundtrack’, and Nathan’s score garnered particular critical acclaim in Peter Bradshaw’s review for the Guardian.

-Nathan’s orchestration credits include the BBC series ‘War and Peace’ (BBC Wales/Weinstein Company), the golden globe nominated score for Danny Boyle’s ‘Steve Jobs’ (Universal Pictures), golden globe nominated ‘Gold’ (Black Bear Pictures), the British television series ‘Victoria’ (ITV), Nicole Garcia’s ‘From the Land of the Moon’ (Studio Canal), ‘Welcome to the Hartmanns’ (Warner Bros.
+Nathan’s other orchestration credits include BBC series ‘War and Peace’ (BBC Wales/ Weinstein Company), the Golden Globe-nominated score to Danny Boyle’s ‘Steve Jobs’ (Universal Pictures), Golden Globe-nominated ‘Gold’ (Black Bear Pictures), the British television series ‘Victoria’ (ITV), Nicole Garcia’s ‘From the Land of the Moon’ (Studio Canal), ‘Welcome to the Hartmanns’ (Warner Bros.
 DE), the film adaptation of Stephen Fry’s ‘The Hippopotamus’ (The Electric Shadow Company) and ‘Felt’ (Scott Free Productions/Universal Pictures).

-Composing for feature film, Nathan also recently scored ‘What Nobody Can See’ from Ego Media and the National Film Centre of Latvia.
+Nathan also recently composed the score to feature film ‘What Nobody Can See’ from Ego Media and the National Film Centre of Latvia.
 Recorded by the Riga Sinfonietta, the score is a contemporary blend of string orchestra and electronics to accompany the gripping psychological thriller.
-Highlights of Nathan’s music for short film are ‘Rumble’ with BAFTA nominated Blindeye Films, recognised by festivals worldwide, and ‘Spitball’ in partnership with Northern Ireland Screen.
+Highlights of Nathan’s music for short film are ‘Rumble’ with BAFTA- nominated Blindeye Films, recognised by festivals worldwide, and ‘Spitball’ in partnership with Northern Ireland Screen.

-In the realm of Theatre, Nathan was nominated for an Off West End Award for his work on ‘How I Learned to Drive’ at the Southwark Playhouse.
-For Peter Shaffer’s ‘Amadeus’ at the National Theatre, he orchestrated Simon Slater’s original music and arranged Mozart for the Southbank Sinfonia.
+In the realm of theatre, Nathan was nominated for an Off West End Award for his work on ‘How I Learned to Drive’ at the Southwark Playhouse.
+For Peter Shaffer’s ‘Amadeus’ at the National Theatre he orchestrated Simon Slater’s original music and arranged Mozart’s music for the Southbank Sinfonia.

 Nathan has particular experience in developing music for new writing, having composed for Phoebe Eclair-Powell’s ‘Fury’ at Soho Theatre, Max Gill’s ‘La Ronde’ at the Bunker Theatre, Nina Raine’s ‘Before You Were Born’ at Trafalgar Studios and ‘Dry Land’ at Jermyn Street Theatre.
 Past work for stage has also included productions at the Nuffield Theatre, The Oxford Playhouse, the Tokyo Metropolitan Arts Theatre and Yvonne Arnaud Theatre.